ozgurrgul/ReactNestStarter/README.md

 Server runs on http://127.0.0.1:3002 by default

-The `webapp` and `server` shared the `dtos` project in order to reduce code duplication.
+⚠️ The `webapp` and `server` shared the `dtos` project in order to reduce code duplication.
 When you make a change to `dtos` package, you need to run:

 ```
 yarn dto:compile
 ```

-Execute commands from the main directory
+*Execute all commands from the main directory*

 ### Images